-Hospital Acquired VRE (Vancomycin-resistant enterococcus) Central-Line Infections
+Hospital Acquired VRE (vancomycin-resistant enterococcus) Central-line Infections

-What else did Dr. Exline report in his article “Beyond the bundle-journey-journey of a tertiary care medical intensive care unit to zero central line-associated bloodstream infections”?
+What else did Dr. Exline report in his article “Beyond the bundle-journey of a tertiary care medical intensive care unit to zero central line-associated bloodstream infections”?

-“Out of 40 HTS sites cultured in five patient rooms, 8/40 (20%) sites cultured positive for

 Dr. Vigna adds, “Polyurethane and silicone PICC lines are defective products because there are safer materials that reduce the risk of hospital acquired bloodstream infections.
 Hospital acquired bacteria are difficult to treat and cause serious injuries including sepsis and septic shock.
 There are catheter materials that reduce the risk of dangerous bacteria that include: Methicillin-resistant Staphylococcus Epidermidis, MRSA, Klebsiella, VRE, Pseudomonas, Enterobacter cloacae, and Acinetobacter baumannii.”

 What is sepsis?
-Multiple organ damage from inflammation because of infection that may result in organ damage to brain, kidney, heart, liver, and lung.
+Multiple organ damage from inflammation due to infection that may result in organ damage to the brain, kidney, heart, liver, and lung.

 Dr. Vigna is a California and Washington DC lawyer who represents those with serious injuries cause by defective medical devices including PICC line and Med-Ports that lead to sepsis.
 He represents the injured with the Ben Martin Law Group, a national pharmaceutical injury law firm in Dallas, Texas.
 The attorneys are product liability and medical malpractice attorneys, and they represent the most injured across the country.